agg23/openfpga-pcengine/README.md

 I highly recommend the updater tools by [@mattpannella](https://github.com/mattpannella) and [@RetroDriven](https://github.com/RetroDriven).
 If you're running Windows, use [the RetroDriven GUI](https://github.com/RetroDriven/Pocket_Updater), or if you prefer the CLI, use [the mattpannella tool](https://github.com/mattpannella/pocket_core_autoupdate_net).
 Either of these will allow you to automatically download and install openFPGA cores onto your Analogue Pocket.
 Go donate to them if you can

 ### Manual mode
+Download the core by clicking Releases on the right side of this page, then download the `agg23.*.zip` file from the latest release.

 To install the core, copy the `Assets`, `Cores`, and `Platform` folders over to the root of your SD card.
 Please note that Finder on macOS automatically _replaces_ folders, rather than merging them like Windows does, so you have to manually merge the folders.

 ## Usage